iAM-AMR/iAM.AMR.DOC/source/data_extraction/processing_cedar_queries.rst

 Coercing warnings
 ^^^^^^^^^^^^^^^^^

-Coercing warnings appear when R is able to convert the affected cell(s) to the appropriate, expected data type(s).
+Coercing warnings appear when R *is* able to convert the affected cell(s) to the appropriate, expected data type(s).

 Below is an example of a cell that is likely to produce a coercing warning.
 This value is in the **odds_ratio_up** column, so its data type should be numeric.
-While the value is a number, it is formatted as text (flagged by Excel with a green half-triangle in the upper left corner of the cell).
+While the value is a number, it is formatted as text (flagged by Excel in the upper left corner of the cell).

 .. figure:: /assets/figures/Coercing_warning_Excel.jpg
    :align: center

    Example of a cell that produces a coercing warning.

-Warning messages for coercing warnings look something like that shown below.
+Warning messages for coercing warnings appear in the **Console** and look something like that shown below.
 The Excel cell shown above produced one of these warnings (the one affecting AE524 / R524C31).

 .. figure:: /assets/figures/Coercing_warning_ex.jpg